 This post will emphasise continuous integration from a Test Automation Engineer’s point of view and explain the benefits that are achievable with it.
 Continuous integration is a game-changer for increasing the effectiveness of Test Automation at every step in the software development pipeline.
 Continuous integration adoption brings new opportunities into the testing process.
+For many, the cornerstones in that process are the cucumber reports.

 Continuous Integration was initially a development methodology, automating the process of building software.
 However, this is improved where Test Automation Engineers commit changes to test automation source code into the same, shared repository.
 The benefit is that it enables teams to find and resolve issues as early as possible in the development process – the tests run as soon as the code is ready.
 Integrating tests like this has quickly become a best practice method, because of how much it improves efficiency.